György Molnár

 György Molnár (12 February 1901 – 25 January 1977) was a Hungarian footballer who began his career in Hungary before finishing it in the American Soccer League.

 Club career

 Molnár began his career with MTK Hungária FC in the Hungarian League.
 In 1927, he moved to the United States where he signed with the New York Giants of the American Soccer League.
 He spent only one season with New York before moving to the Brooklyn Hakoah for the fall 1929 season.
 Following that season, Molnar transferred to the Brooklyn Wanderers where he finished his career.

 National team

-Molnar earned twenty-seven caps with the Hungarian national team, scoring eleven goals.
+Molnar earned twenty-seven caps with the Hungary national team, scoring eleven goals.